-The Aperio Series is a unique initiative that enables faculty and students to collaborate on original research and publish their work with Apprentice House, Loyola’s student-run publishing company.
+The Aperio Series is a unique initiative that enables faculty and students to collaborate on original research and publish their work with Apprentice House Press, Loyola’s student-run publishing company.

 Most projects begin with an idea and an opportunity: a text that needs to be translated, an archive that has not been fully explored, a topic that has not been investigated.
 A faculty member—often with the help of a student or students—outlines how this text or material could be explored or explained.
 The faculty member and student(s) discuss the plan with colleagues and other students; at this point, other students may volunteer or be enlisted to participate.
 The parties fashion a proposal that they submit to the Center for the Humanities.
 Projects vary, but most will involve student summer research, followed by a seminar in the succeeding fall or spring semester; that course is followed by, or concurrent with, the work of publishing a book.
 For examples of successful proposals, see the proposals by Walsh on Perpetua's Passion and Osteen on the history of Baltimore Jazz and Cole on the Women's Literary Club of Baltimore.
 You may also see the website for the research on the Women's Literary Club of Baltimore.
 Enjoy the short publications that individual students in the Aperio group are posting based on their research.
 Seniors Hunter Flynn wrote "What We Lost in the Fire" and Sydney Johnson wrote "Miss Henrietta Szold: A Jewish Idealist in the WLCB" for the Maryland Historical Society blog "Underbelly."